trytoolchest/lug/docs/docs/getting-started/docker-sidecar.md

 # Create a Docker Sidecar Function

-Lug Docker Sidecar functions are Lug Hybrid functions with an extra benefit: they attach a running Docker container to your function.
-This is particularly useful for programs with very specific requirements function best in their own separate container.
+Lug Docker Sidecar functions are like regular Lug Hybrid functions, but with an added bonus: they run a Docker container alongside your function.
+This is helpful for programs that work best in their own separate container and that you execute via shell.

-## Creating a Docker Sidecar function locally
+## Running locally

-To create a Docker Sidecar Function, add the `@lug.docker_sidecar` decorator with `sidecar_image` set to the Docker image you want to use.
-Once that's set, you can use the `lug.sidecar_shell()` function to execute shell commands inside the container.
+To create a Docker Sidecar function, use the `@lug.docker_sidecar` decorator and specify the Docker image you want to use with the `sidecar_image` argument.
+Then, you can use the `lug.sidecar_shell` function to run shell commands inside the container.

-Here's an example that attaches a sidecar image for a bioinformatics package, and executes a simple command:
+Here's an example that shows how to use a bioinformatics package in a sidecar container:

 ```python
 import lug